gabrieljim/liquidity-pool/README.md

 Third project for the optilistic bootcamp.

-A liquidity pool that accepts depositing/withdrawing liquidity.
+- Accepts depositing/withdrawing liquidity.

-Mints LP tokens on deposit and burning them on withdrawal.
+- Mints LP tokens on deposit and burning them on withdrawal.

-Allows swapping ETH/SPC.
+- Allows swapping ETH/SPC.
+- 1% tax for every trade

 ## Running it